1994 California Superintendent of Public Instruction election

-The 1994 California Superintendent of Public Instruction election was held on June 7, 1994, to elect the of Superintendent of Public Instruction of California.
+The 1994 California Superintendent of Public Instruction election was held on June 7, 1994, to elect the Superintendent of Public Instruction of California.
 The officially nonpartisan position is elected via a general election, with a runoff held if no candidate receives a majority of the vote.
 Delaine Eastin and Maureen DiMarco advanced to run the runoff, which was held on November 8, 1994 and won by Eastin.